Project-Genoa/Fountain-bridge/README.md

 Fountain uses a fork of the Cloudburst Protocol library that includes support for the Minecraft Earth protocol.
 You must first download this from https://github.com/Project-Genoa/Protocol and build and install it to your local Maven repository by running `./gradlew publishToMavenLocal`.

+Fountain provides a plugin interface which is published as a separate library.
+Before building Fountain, you must download this from https://github.com/Project-Genoa/Fountain-connector-plugin-base and build and install it to your local Maven repository by running `./mvnw install` from the root directory of the Fountain-connector-plugin-base repository.

 To build Fountain, run `./mvnw package` from the project root directory.
 The build output will be in `/target`.

 ## Usage